mrgrain/cdk-esbuild/README.md

   All esbuild options are available, with adapted functionality as described above.

 - `props.priority: BundlerPriority (BundlerPriority.AttemptLocal)` \
   Priority order of available bundlers.
-Default `BundlerPriority.AttemptLocal` is to attempt using a locally installed binary first, falling back to Docker in case of failure.
+Default `BundlerPriority.AttemptLocal` is to attempt using a locally installed binary first, retrying with Docker in case of failure.
 Can be set to only use either the local or Docker bundler.

 - `props.copyDir?: string` \
   Copy additional files to the output directory, before the build runs.